azydevelopment/core-data-coding/README.md

 Data transformation is required in many areas, encryption, RF transmission, etc.

 ## The problem
 Having code for specific types of encoding/decoding is sometimes needed for certain types of projects like those that use RF transmission where some coding schemes have properties suited for the expected transmission medium.
-An example being a low frequency RF data transmission (125khz) over the air that requires a self-clocking data stream.
+An example being a low frequency RF data transmission (125khz) over the air that requires a [self clocking](https://en.wikipedia.org/wiki/Self-clocking_signal) data stream.
 A single frequency means you can't send a clock and a data line at the same time; your clock and data have to be encoded in the same stream.
 The fact that the transmission medium is very 'analog' (waves flying through the air), the scheme also has to be robust against environmental factors (timing inaccuracies, etc).
 In one implementation, I used [Differential Manchester](https://en.wikipedia.org/wiki/Differential_Manchester_encoding) code.
 More details in the example section below.

 ## The solution
 A library with a collection of encoding/decoding classes conforming to a simple templated base class.